giuzis/desafio-tunts/README.md

 	Python 2.6 or greater
 	The pip package management tool
 	A Google account
-	Turn on the Google Sheets API and save the credentials in the working directory

 ## Running the code
 #### Install following libraries